Pfizer patient assistance program.

 The drug company helps families in other ways as well.
 Their patient assistance program will help patients sign up for public assistance (Medicaid, etc).
 They also have information on dozens of local and national non-profits that may also help patients pay for medications, and those resources include co-pay foundations and others.
 They can even appeal claims with the proper organizations.

 Pfizer has greatly increased both the types and amounts of free medications that they are providing to those who are unemployed and need help.
 They also support cancer patients as well as households that are enrolled into Medicaid.
 The MAINTAIN (Medicines Assistance for Those who Are In Need) was created to provide free prescription medications to those who have lost their jobs or who had a substantial reduction in their income.
-Continue.
+Continue with free drugs from Pfizer.

 For more information on the patient assistance program offered by Pfizer, dial 1-844-989-7284 or call 1-866-706-2400.